mosparo/documentation/docs/7_administration/5_system.md

 # System

-Under System you will find a compilation of the most important data for the installation, but also all licenses and external packages used.
+Under System, you will find a compilation of the essential data for the installation and all licenses and external packages used.